jackshady101/app-privacy-policy/privacy_policy.md

 ​7.
 Children's Privacy

 ​Our App does not knowingly collect personal data from children under the age of 13.
-If you believe we have inadvertently collected such data, please contact us immediately.
+If you believe we have inadvertently collected such data, please contact us immediately for data deletion.

 ​8.
 Contact Information